Frequently Asked Questions

 One of the most common questions we receive is how to identify whether a wall is load-bearing.
 You can check the building plan, if available, to see which wall(s) is load-bearing.

 You can also verify by checking the orientation of the wall.
-If the ceiling joists are perpendicular to the ceiling joists, then the wall is most probably load-bearing.
+If the wall runs perpendicular to the ceiling joists then the wall is most probably load-bearing.
 Also, the location of the wall can tell you if it is load-bearing.
 All outer walls and inner walls near the center of the home are usually load-bearing.

 If you’re still unsure, contact us to discuss your property’s layout, and we can tell you which walls are load-bearing.